The Unsuspected: Critical response

-The New York Times film critic Bosley Crowther wrote: "There is reasonable ground for suspicion that the people who made The Unsuspected thought that they were fashioning another Laura, popular mystery of a few years back...
+The New York Times film critic Bosley Crowther wrote:

+There is reasonable ground for suspicion that the people who made The Unsuspected thought that they were fashioning another Laura, popular mystery of a few years back...
 But, beyond a brisk flurry of excitement and wickedness at the start, it bears little showmanly resemblance to that previous top-drawer effort in this line...
 (T)he yarn gets away temptingly.
 Once launched, however, it starts leaking, pulling apart at the seams, and generally foundering in a welter of obvious contrivances and clichés...
 Claude Rains is intriguing as the fashionable radio ghoul and Michael North, a new young actor, looks good as the lad who 'breaks' the case.
-However, the rest of the performers... are as patly artificial as the plot."
+However, the rest of the performers... are as patly artificial as the plot.

 Film historians Alain Silver and Elizabeth Ward write that the film is impressive because of its emphasis on style: "Jack Lambert as the blackmailed killer lies in bed smoking.
-The radio is on and Alexander Grandison is detailing the story of his particular crime.
+The radio is on and Victor Grandison is detailing the story of his particular crime.
 The only source of the illumination in this dingy hotel room comes from a partially obscured flashing neon sign.
-The letters that are visible through the window seem to echo the thoughts of the uncomfortable murderer as it keeps blinking "KILL...KILL...KILL."
+The letters that are visible through the window seem to echo the thoughts of the uncomfortable murderer as it keeps blinking 'KILL...KILL...KILL'."

+In their book, Hollywood in the Forties, Charles Higham and Joel Greenberg describe that scene and the whole sequence leading up to it as "the quintessence of Forties fim noir: The camera moves out of a train window, across a narrow street filled with neon signs, and up to a room where a killer lies smoking, terrified in the dark, listening to the story of his crimes related by Victor Gradison on the radio."

+Throughout the film:The images have an unusually massive opulence: the huge house, with its tables covered in black mirrors, pyramids of glasses in the cocktail bar, and record library which plays a complex role in the action, is a triumph of the Warner's art department.
+A girl's poisoning is seen through the bubbles of a glass of champagne, as though she were drowning in alcohol.
+A chest containing a body that has to be got rid of is lifted high on a crane above a disposal-ground, watched desperately by the murder's accomplices.